 |Stop 24||Website||Download form from website and post it or pick up form from Folkestone services||Eat for 1p at the restaurants (if consumed on premises)||Present proof of your journey to the visitor centre for a £5 voucher redeemable at any outlet but Shell||No||There is an on-site coach interchange|

 Coaches can often use services aimed at HGV drivers only.
 Please note that this table is meant to be a guide but is checked periodically for accuracy.

 Although lorry drivers don't bring any custom with them, they are regular users of motorway services and as a result the operators are keen to have them use as many facilities as possible.
 Most services these days now provide showers (the quality of which varies) and allow you to open up an account for parking on request.

 Westmorland operate a special truckstop at J38 of the M6.

-Following a drive (if you excuse the pun) by the Road Haulage Association there are set to be improvements to the provision for facilities for HGV drivers on the motorway.
+Following a drive (pun not intended) by the Road Haulage Association there are set to be improvements to the provision for facilities for HGV drivers on the motorway.
 Lorry-only services will soon be permitted directly on the motorway, as well as more support for truckstops from the Highways Agency.

 Unfortunately, there is a history of HGV drivers causing more trouble than any other class of vehicle at service areas.
 Many services have introduced a no-tolerance policy for HGVs parking in the wrong place, even if it was a mistake, and will clamp on sight.
 There have also been reports of some drivers behaving irresponsibly, which little can be done about, but it does weaken the case for improving facilities for HGV drivers.
 Improvements start at the centre.